Useful Tips for Turning a Nursery into a Toddler Room

-Kids grow really fast, and your baby isn’t an exception.
-Over time, a huge chunk of the toys and stuff they used as babies might start to seem like clutter in your home, especially the nursery.
+Kids grow fast, and your baby isn’t an exception.
+Over time, a huge chunk of the toys and stuff they used as babies might seem cluttered in your home, especially the nursery.
 To turn that nursery into a toddler’s room, you might want to let some things go, but not necessarily entirely because you could be planning to have another baby soon.
 This is where rented storage space comes in handy!

-If you live a few dozen miles at the shores of South East Queensland, you are in luck because self-storage spaces are abundant here.
+If you live a few dozen miles from South East Queensland’s shores, you are lucky because self-storage spaces are abundant here.
 Whatever your storage needs, you can always get space for self storage on the Sunshine Coast tailored to your preferences.
-These units come in a vast array of options to choose from, in different sizes, types, and storage contract lengths.
-This way, you don’t have to ditch away essential stuff from the nursery while you might need it later.
+These units come in a vast array of options in different sizes, types, and storage contract lengths.
+This way, you don’t have to ditch away essential stuff from the nursery when you might need it later.

 2. Create a Room for Play and Toy Storage

-Now that your toddler is no longer the tiny baby, he or she will definitely own a lot of stuff, from clothing to toys.
+Now that your toddler is no longer a tiny baby, he or she will own many things, from clothing to toys.
 You will need some space to store all her belongings in an orderly manner.
 One great choice is to install some shelves in her bedroom.
 You can also get a simple cube storage shelf to make it easier for your little one to tidy up once she is done with her toys.
 Invest in huge baskets and a dual-purpose desk that can act as her dressing table but with a chest of drawers for storage to reduce the clutter.

 3. Change the Decor

 Time flies fast.
-Your baby was a few months old just the other day, now she is all over the house learning new things.
-This then can only mean it’s time to redesign her room and upgrade the décor.
+Your baby was a few months old just the other day; now, she is all over the house learning new things.
+This can only mean it’s time to redesign her room and upgrade the décor.
 Start by choosing a theme.
-It can be clouds, the moon, jungle theme, or anything that elates their spirits… you know your toddler better.
+It can be clouds, the moon, the jungle theme, or anything related to their spirits… you know your toddler better.

 Get a fun impression that will create a certain mood.
-Use charming wallpaper, paint one wall to create a calming atmosphere or something of that sort.
+Use charming wallpaper, and paint one wall to create a calming atmosphere or something.
 Display some toys and hang some colourful photos on the wall to showcase his or her personality.

 4. Switch the Bed